This recipe has become my default when I need something reliable and fast.

 This chicken tenders recipe air fryer works best when the basket has enough space for hot air to move around the food.

-Coating and Arrangement
+Coating and Temperature Settings

 Dipping Sauces, Freezing and Reheating